-The SG Academy is an initiative by Studium Generale to engage engineers (students and staff) in literature, philosophy, critical thinking, and a generally broader look at human culture through all kinds of media.
+The SG Academy is an initiative by Studium Generale to engage the university community (students and staff) in literature, philosophy, critical thinking, and a generally broader look at human culture through all kinds of media.
 Think of it as a modern book club, where a small group of (aspiring) intellectuals get together to discuss not just books, but writers, comics, art, movies, essays, articles, and documentaries.
 Without experts or speakers.

 The topics include everything from philosophy, to anthropology, cultural criticism, linguistics, logic, mythology, political ideologies, and metaphysics.

 The texts and the discussions at the SG Academy will challenge you to take off your glasses and try on a new perspective.
 In these talks, anything goes; you can say whatever you like and share your ideas and opinions openly.

 So here’s step one: sign up for the mailing list through SG program manager Klaas @ firstname.lastname@example.org